Masters vs PhD Degree – Which Is Right for You?

 Which One Costs More?

 Because a PhD takes longer to complete, it usually costs more money.
 The flip side to this is that a PhD may yield a higher salary upon completion.
-Therefore it can be worth the increased cost long-term.
+Therefore it may be worth the increased cost long-term.

 Whichever graduate degree you decide to pursue, you’ll have expenses, such as tuition, fees, books, and others.
 In addition, there is also a significant loss of money if you’re unable to work or only earn low wages through assistantships or part-time employment.
 Student loans are always an option to pursue.
-Although they may have high interest rates that can take years to pay back.
+Although they may have high interest rates that may take years to pay back.

 Another thing to consider is that each school charges a different amount for graduate degrees.
 Therefore, be sure to consider the cost of each school before making a final decision.